-Interested vendors should send a letter to the Purchasing Department describing the products and services they offer.
+Interested vendors should send a letter to the Purchasing and Risk Management Department describing the products and services they offer.
 When the need arises for these services, the El Camino College will contact qualified vendors.
 Vendors may register by completing the Vendor Registration Form, available online here (PDF).

 Buying Materials and Supplies